frankkopp/FrankyGo/README.md

     - TT in QS
     - MDP/MPP

-- Remarks
-    PVS and TT might have some dependencies which I have not fully understood yet.
-    Some engines for example only cut with TT values for alpha/beta value in non PV nodes.
-    Tests show no drop in Search strength either way and also search tree size shows no obvious issues

 ### v0.5 (done)
 - DONE
     - Use TT
     - SearchTreeSize
     - Quiescence search
-    - Score as string()
     - Evaluation (simple)

 ### v0.4 (done)